khairulhasanmd/OpenBBTerminal/website/content/terminal/quickstart/api-keys.md

 ![Quandl](https://user-images.githubusercontent.com/46355364/207824664-3c82befb-9c69-42df-8a82-510d85c19a97.png)

-Enter the key into the OpenBB Terminal with:
+Enter the key into the Finance Analysis with:

 ```console
 /keys/quandl REPLACE_WITH_KEY